 The Department of Financial Services has stated that the No-Fault Insurers must be given time to account for the increased reimbursement rates and to adjust their premiums accordingly.
 Although the increased reimbursement rates are not effective until October 1, 2020, the ground rules of the 2018 Workers’ Compensation Fee Schedule will be applicable to No-Fault treatment and billing on April 1, 2019.
 It should be noted that the new fee schedule only applies to healthcare services rendered on or after April 1, 2019, so treatment that was rendered prior will not be subject to the requirements of the new fee schedule.

-This article was authored by Thomas Tona and Michael Manfredi, New York No-Fault Collections attorneys at the TonaLaw firm.
-They have over 28 combined years of experience representing healthcare providers in the collection of No-Fault receivables as well as recovering Medicare, Medicaid, Worker’s Compensation, and health insurance liens and lost wages for Personal Injury clients whose No-Fault benefits are improperly denied.
+This article was authored by Thomas Tona, a New York No-Fault Collections attorney and owner of the TonaLaw firm.
+With over 20 years of experience representing healthcare providers in the collection of No-Fault receivables as well as recovering Medicare, Medicaid, Worker’s Compensation, and health insurance liens and lost wages for Personal Injury clients whose No-Fault benefits are improperly denied.
 Just last year, Mr. Tona wrote the “No Stress No-Fault” healthcare provider’s guide to New York State No-Fault insurance which has been used by hundreds of practitioners across downstate New York.
 Share your mailing address to [email protected] to be placed on the waitlist to receive the updated 2019 edition of the guide.

 For more information and updates on the adoption and implementation of the 2018 WCB Fee Schedule, please sign up below:

 NEW YORK STATE DEPARTMENT OF FINANCIAL SERVICES THIRTY-FOURTH AMENDMENT TO 11 NYCRR 68